 Reducing general food intake while dieting can leave people with a ravenous appetite.
 This can cause a relapse into binge eating.

 However, dieting does not have to mean going hungry.
 Some foods are high in nutrients and energy, but low in calories.
 These include vegetables, fruits, beans, and whole grains.

 Eating a large volume of these foods will stop the stomach from growling and still allow a person to burn more calories than they consume.

 Comfort eating due to stress, anger, or sadness is different from physical hunger.

-Mindfulness practices and mindful eating may reduce stress-related binge eating and comfort eating, according to one review.
-Regular sleep, social contact, and time spent relaxing can also help tackle stress.
+Mindfulness practices and mindful eating may reduce stress-related binge eating and comfort eating, according to

 - Pulses, such as beans, lentils, and chickpeas, can directly increase feelings of fullness and may also reduce food intake later, according to a 2017 review.